 This basically means that you must implement a robust data governance policy as part of your modernization plan.

 While most organizations simply skim through the process of data governance [7], it’s crucial to modernize your data architecture in a way that facilitates strong data governance.
-This way, you can feel more confident in your data and rely on it to make informed strategic dissensions that give you a competitive edge.
+This way, you can feel more confident in your data and rely on it to make informed strategic decisions that give you a competitive edge.

 Traditionally, most data consisted of structured data that could be easily analyzed with basic tools.
 But those days are gone now.
 The advent of cloud computing and big data has completely revolutionized the nature and volume of data.
 As such, if your architecture model cannot accommodate all your data efficiently, there’s a huge chance that you’re missing vital information lurking in all that data.